obewds/vue-validators/docs/index.md

 :::

-# ViteVueTsCompoPkgStarter.vue
+# VueValidators.vue

-Welcome to the docs page for OBE:WDS's `ViteVueTsCompoPkgStarter.vue` component for [Vue.js](https://vuejs.org/)!
+Welcome to the docs page for OBE:WDS's `VueValidators.vue` component for [Vue.js](https://vuejs.org/)!